gerardnynkeu/Portfolio-Data-Analytics/Online Retail Exploratory Data Analysis Python/README.md

 There are 1,454 missing values in the Description column.

 There are 135,080 missing values in the CustomerID column — that's a lot!

+To prepare the dataset for analysis, I first checked for missing values.
+I discovered that the CustomerID column had over 135,000 missing entries, and the Description column had 1,454 missing values.
+Since these columns are essential for customer segmentation and product-level insights, I removed rows where either CustomerID or Description was missing.
+I also removed duplicate rows to avoid skewing the analysis.

 ---